In this article

 What is a JCT contract?

-The JCT is a body that represents a wide range of interests in the building and construction industries.
 Since its founding in 1931, the JCT has produced standard forms of documentation, such as contracts and guidance notes, for use in the construction industry.
-So, if you ever come across someone referring to a ‘JCT contract’, it is typically in reference to a standard building contract.
+So, if you ever come across someone referring to a ‘JCT contract’, it is typically about a standard building contract.

 Talk to us now.
 Save costs further down the line.